-Power NI’s Standard tariff puts the standard rate per kWh (unit rate) at 18.74p (incl.
-VAT), as set out in the latest October price control review.
-At this price, customers are looking at a yearly bill of £599.68, based on the typical medium yearly consumption of 3,200 kWh.
+Power NI’s Standard tariff represents the standard rate per kWh (unit rate) as set out in the latest price control review.

 Average electricity consumptionPlease be aware that electricity consumption depends on various factors, such as the size of your house or flat and insulation.
-Your average yearly consumption may vary and, therefore, your yearly cost of electricity may be higher or lower than the price quoted in this article.
+Your average yearly consumption may vary and, therefore, your yearly cost of electricity may be higher or lower than the price quoted.

 Customers can choose to receive their bills through the post or online and can pay upon receiving them via the following methods:

 Those who choose the online billing option will receive a discount on the standard rate.
 To receive bills online, and thus the discount, customers will have to activate an Energy Online account.
 The Direct Debit tariffs offer distinct pricing structures for customers who set up, as suggested by the name, direct debits.

 Payments are spread out monthly and calculated based on a forecast of your yearly consumption, then automatically deducted from your chosen bank account.
 Your payments may be adjusted every year to reflect your actual use.
 If you have used less than you have paid for, you will be credited the difference.